swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 ### Initialize Git in your working directory

 Use the following commands to set up a local Git repository in your working directory.
-Your Git service should provide instructions for initializing the repository.
+Your Git service should provide these instructions as well.

 ```sh
 # Initialize Git in your working directory with `main` as the initial branch